Vincit/objection.js/doc/includes/API.md

 columns.
 In the case of ManyToManyRelation also the join table needs to be defined.
 This is done using the `through` object.

 The `modelClass` passed to the relation mappings is the class of the related model.
+It can be one of the following:

+1. A model class constructor
-It can be either a Model subclass constructor or an absolute path to a module that exports one.
-Using file paths is a handy way to prevent require loops.
+2. An absolute path to a module that exports a model class
+3. A path relative to one of the paths in [`modelPaths`](#modelpaths) array.

+The file path versions are handy for avoiding require loops.

 See [`RelationMapping`](#relationmapping)